 This is the collection of a collector who loved art and everything beautiful.
 Many are very beautiful Art Models and some are quite rare.
 The others are beautiful examples of classic machines.
-Items that do not have pricing or descriptions may have not yet been tested or inspected, but you are welcome to inquire about them.

 ONGOING INVENTORY: